 Training Cycles

-The Woodpecker Method works through repetition: you solve the same puzzle set multiple times in cycles, getting faster and more accurate each round.
-Disco Chess automates the entire process.
+The woodpecker method works through repetition: you solve the same puzzle set multiple times in cycles, getting faster and more accurate each round.
+Our analysis of 431,899 puzzle attempts shows that this process follows a clear, measurable curve.
+Disco Chess automates the entire process and tracks every metric along the way.

 How Cycle Tracking Works